Ks89/DonkeyKong/README.md

 # DonkeyKong

 A little game created by Marco Gribaudo and Pietro Piazzolla of Politecnico di Milano for the cource called "Computer Graphics" in 2012.
-I modified this software to extends funcionalities, like movement, interactions and i created a sprite of Donkey Kong.
+I modified this software to extends funcionalities, like movement, interactions and i created a sprite of Donkey Kong and another one for the princess.

 This software requires a library created by Marco Gribaudo and Pietro Piazzolla that i can't release because explicitally forbidden by the author.